Guam Kingfishers

 Sindålu: A Little Warrior

-In May 2024, the Cincinnati Zoo brought another fertile egg to the National Aviary’s state-of-the-art Breeding Center to be in egg-hatching quarantine.
+In May 2024, the Cincinnati Zoo brought another fertile egg to the National Aviary’s Breeding Center to be in egg-hatching quarantine.
 The special little chick began to pip, and after 36 hours with the help of our dedicated staff, the chick finally made its arrival, and a DNA test determined it to be a BOY!
 Our staff was given the honor of choosing his name from a list submitted by people living in the Marianas Islands: Sindålu (sin-duh-loo), meaning warrior.

-A few weeks after hatching, Senior Aviculturist, Brianna Crane made another trip to the Sedwick County Zoo with Sindålu.
+A few weeks after hatching, Senior Aviculturist, Brianna Crane made another trip to the Sedgwick County Zoo with Sindålu.
 Did you know even Extinct in the Wild chicks need to go through TSA to fly?

 Guam Kingfisher chick, safely in an incubator, meeting the caption of a Delta Airlines flight to Kansas City.

-Meeting Delta Airlines caption
+Meeting Delta Airlines captian

 Guam Kingfisher chick, safely secured in an incubator, with its flight wings pin from Delta Airlines.